Curious-x/DanceUp/README.md

 # DanceUp
+Execute DanceUp.py to play the game.
+No need to install packages to play.

-First semester project of Fundamentals of Programming
+First semester project of Fundamentals of Programming:
 Main task was to implement knowledge of Fundamentals of Programming and OOP to make a game.
-Tkinter is for GUI used as only built-in libraries were to be used.
+Tkinter was used for GUI as only built-in libraries were allowed.